Thomas Anders: 2017–present: Return to German language music

+Anders performing in Sofia in 2023.

 In April 2017, Anders released his first German language song in almost 35 years, "Der beste Tag meines Lebens" ("The best day of my life").
 While it failed to chart, the accompanying studio album Pures Leben ("Pure Life"), promoted as his first German language release, peaked at number 14 in Germany.
 Anders has stated that he was pleasantly surprised by the album's success, asserting that he is more popular abroad than in his home country, fully knowing that people would most likely be indifferent to a German language album by him.
 On 1 May 2018, Anders was announced as a judge on the revival of the German version of X Factor.
 Later that year, he released his second German language album, Ewig mit dir ("Forever with you"), which managed to climb to number 12 on the German albums chart.
 It produced two singles, "Das Leben ist jetzt" ("Life is now") and "Sie sagte doch sie liebt mich" ("But she said she loved me"), a duet with Florian Silbereisen, which managed to reach number 70 on the German singles chart.
 In 2025, he started a project called Thomas Anders ...sings Modern Talking.

 Personal life

 Anders is the son of Helga and Peter Weidung.
 He has one brother, Achim, and one sister, Tania.
 He was married to Nora Balling from 1984 to 1999.
 On 15 July 2000 he married Claudia Hess.
 They have one son, Alexander Mick Weidung who was born on 27 June 2002.

+In early 2026, Anders officially dropped his birth name, since artist names no longer being listed in passport documents led to problems while travelling.
+His wife and son also changed their last name to Anders at the same time.